 For further details, please refer to the Corporate Governance Report

-At its meeting in December 2018, the Supervisory Board also discussed the efficiency of its activities and found that it works efficiently – one reason being the regular preliminary discussions regarding the Supervisory Board meetings.
+At its meeting in December 2019, the Supervisory Board also discussed the efficiency of its activities and found that it works efficiently – for example, due to the regular preliminary discussions regarding the Supervisory Board meetings, the comprehensive reports provided by the Executive Board and the documents received well in advance of the meetings.

 Audit of the Annual Financial Statements of Wacker Chemie AG and the WACKER Group

-KPMG AG Wirtschaftsprüfungsgesellschaft, Munich, audited the annual financial statements of Wacker Chemie AG for 2018, the consolidated financial statements and the combined management report (as of Dec.
-31, 2018), as prepared by the Executive Board, including the relevant accounts.
+KPMG AG Wirtschaftsprüfungsgesellschaft, Munich, audited the annual financial statements of Wacker Chemie AG for 2019, the consolidated financial statements and the combined management report (as of Dec.
+31, 2019), as prepared by the Executive Board.
+It also audited the relevant accounts.

-The Supervisory Board’s Audit Committee had awarded the auditing contracts in accordance with the resolution of the Annual Shareholders’ Meeting of May 9, 2018.
-The auditors issued unqualified audit reports.
+The Supervisory Board’s Audit Committee had awarded the auditing contract in accordance with the resolution of the Annual Shareholders’ Meeting of May 23, 2019.
+The auditors issued an unqualified audit report.

 The auditors also examined the risk management system in accordance with Section 91 of the German Stock Corporation Act (AktG).
 The audit verified that the risk management system and internal control system meet the legal requirements.
 No risks endangering the continued existence of the company were identified.
 The auditors also carried out a voluntary review of the combined non-financial report for Wacker Chemie AG and the Group.
 Their review confirmed that this report, too, meets the legal requirements.